What is ORCID and how is it relevant to scholars and scholarship at Dartmouth?

 5. Accept email invitations from trusted organizations that you’ve linked to your public record.

-Barbara DeFelice and Jen Green are available to meet with you, chat with you, and help you create an ORCID.
+Jen Green is available to meet with you, chat with you, and help you create an ORCID.
 This is an important action to you as the scholar and to Dartmouth’s ability to preserve and provide access to your scholarly output.